Digital Basics III - Output

 The crop tool in Photoshop offers you cropping Ratios as the first choice.
 These represent most commonly used ratios so if you need to conform to something specific the options are already there for you.
 If you do not care what the aspect ratio is you can simply click the clear button to the right and the crop tool becomes a free form tool that allows you to make whatever rectangular shape you feel is appropriate to your image.
 This is how I crop my images as aspect ratio is of little concern to me.

 Your inclination is to crop to a specific size and resolution, especially if you have been asked to provide an image to someone.
-Unfortunately, most people do not fully understand resolution and even if you give them a file that is accurate in terms of pixel dimensions, if the specified resolution is not what they expect they will challenge you on the file.
+Unfortunately, most people do not fully understand resolution.
+Even if you give them a file that is accurate in terms of pixel dimensions, if the specified resolution is not what they expect they will challenge you on the file.
 Exporting files to customers or anyone requesting an image from you may require that you crop to specific dimensions and include a resolution.
-The second choice down in the crop tool allows you to make those specifications is you need them.
+The second choice down in the crop tool allows you to make those specifications if you need them.
 Be careful here as common terminology can be misleading.
-Giving someone " an 8x10 of that picture" does not specifically mean 8x10 inches but is rather a means of telling you approximately what they expect in terms of size.
-Nobody asks for an 8 and a half by 11 when they want a copy of a text document, but you know what they mean.
+Giving someone "an 8x10 of that picture" does not specifically mean 8x10 inches but is rather a means of telling you approximately what they expect in terms of size.
+Nobody asks for an "8 and a half by 11" when they want a copy of a text document, but you know what they mean.

 If you learn to understand images in terms of the pixel dimensions you will be ahead of the game.
 If you need to talk in terms of inches, for example, simply multiply the inches by the desired resolution to determine the number of pixels needed.
 A 4x6 inch print at 300 ppi therefore requires 1200 x 1800 pixels.
+A 4x6 inch image on a monitor with a resolution of 100 ppi only requires a 400 x 600 pixel file.
 It is rather simple once you think about it a little.